jadecobra/python_tdd_exercises/CLASSES.md

-# How to write classes in python
+# Write classes in python

 We will step through writing classes in python using Test Driven Development